Falanet/Falanet-Terminal-Email-Client/README.md

 ### signature

 Determines whether to suffix emails with a signature (default disabled).
-When enabled, falanet will use `~/.config/falanet/signature.txt` if present, or otherwise use `~/.signature` for signature plain text content.
-When composing markdown formatted emails, falanet will use `~/.config/falanet/signature.html` if present, for the html part, and otherwise simply convert the plain text signature to html.
+When enabled, falaclient will use `~/.config/falaclient/signature.txt` if present, or otherwise use `~/.signature` for signature plain text content.
+When composing markdown formatted emails, falaclient will use `~/.config/falaclient/signature.html` if present, for the html part, and otherwise simply convert the plain text signature to html.